 In order to insure that the Graduate School's limited conference-travel funds are distributed as equitably as possible, only doctoral students in their first through fifth years of study and master’s students are automatically eligible to apply for conference travel funding.
 On a case-by-case basis, the Graduate School will consider applications from sixth-year doctoral students, but the application must be signed by the student’s DGS and must include a brief statement from the DGS regarding how the conference will assist the student in the timely (i.e. within the 6th year) completion of graduate studies.

-Note: All students in the Division of Biology & Medicine must also have prior approval for conference travel requests; please see BioMed's information about policies and conference travel application.
+Note: All students in the Division of Biology & Medicine must also have prior approval for conference travel requests; please see BioMed's Conference Travel Funding Policy.

 The Graduate Student Council offers conference travel funding of up to $200 for students who are ineligible for conference funding through the Graduate School.